-3.1.1 COMPONENT
+3.1.2 COMPONENT

 A component in represents a modular part of a system that encapsulates the state and behavior of a number of elements such as attributes or methods.
 Its behavior is defined in terms of provided and required interfaces, is self-contained, and substitutable.
+This section is informative.